 How Do I Get Tested for Sleep Apnea?

 If you suspect sleep apnea is the cause of your exhaustion, the first step is to get tested for sleep apnea.
-The good news is we can most often (depending on your insurance guidelines) send you home with a diagnostic sleep test right from our office!
-The other good news is that it’s an in-home study, meaning you can do it from the comfort of your own bed.
+We will take your insurance guidelines into consideration at your first appointment and get this coordinated right from our office!
+The good news about a potential in-home study means you can do it from the comfort of your own bed.
 This data then gets sent off to a board-certified sleep physician who interprets the results.
-With your diagnosis, you can continue your visit to Dr. Roubal for your sleep apnea treatment in Omaha.
+With your diagnosis, you can continue your visit with our Omaha sleep dentist for your treatment.